brittanyb89/python-newsfeed/README.md

     3. Start the Flask Server
         1. `python -m flask run`
         ** Run command `$env:FLASK_APP = "app"` in powershell to set the environment variable

+4. Create the Home View Routes
+At this point, the app is set up to serve more complete pages.
+Now it's time to turn the attention to front end.